-From exploring the airy country air of the Sperrin Mountains to finding thrills at Todd’s Leap adventure centre.
+From exploring the airy country air of the Sperrin Mountains to finding thrills at Todd’s Leap adventure center.

 County Tyrone, from the Irish ‘Tír Eoghain’, meaning “land of Eoghan”, is one of the six counties of Northern Ireland, and is located in Ulster.
-It is the largest county of Northern Ireland, and is 3,155 kilometres squared.
+It is the largest county of Northern Ireland and is 3,155 kilometers squared.
 Due to this, it is no surprise that there are many many places to explore in County Tyrone.

 While there are no cities, there are many, many towns and villages.
-The largest town is Omagh, and the bigger towns in the area are: Cookstown, Dungannon and Strabane.
-To see a full list of places in County Tyrone look here.
+The largest town is Omagh, and the bigger towns in the area are Cookstown, Dungannon, and Strabane.

 Explore County Tyrone | Sperrin Mountains

 It is the perfect destination for those who enjoy a walk, there are areas that are flat and perfect for a stroll, as well as high peaks which are perfect for hiking.
-There are ten peaks which are higher than 500 metres, the highest peak is Sawel at 678 metres.
+There are ten peaks that are higher than 500 meters, the highest peak is Sawel at 678 meters.

 It is also popular among cyclists, horse riders, and parachutists.
 Whatever wild adventure you have in mind, The Sperrin Mountains are the place for you.